Set-MailboxFolderPermission is an excellent cmdlet to set calendar access rights with PowerShell. We can use…

 Calculating the pagefile Exchange 2013/2016

-An example to make it easier for you.
+Let’s have an example to make it easier to understand.
 If you have an Exchange Server 2013/2016 with 8GB physical memory, the pagefile should be 8202MB.
-How did we get to that number?
+So how did we get to that number?

 First, calculate the physical memory GB to MB in binary: